 Although the USDA states as long as the internal temperature of your chicken is 165°F, it should be okay to eat.
 They also state the color of the chicken doesn’t necessarily indicate if it’s cooked.
 Always make sure the temperature is at it’s recommended minimum.

-Superhero Tip: If you ate an entire chicken leg, and when you get down to the bone it looks a little red?
+Superhero Tip: If you ate an entire chicken leg, and when you get down to the bone it looks a little red, don’t freak out.
 As long as the chicken was cooked to the proper internal temperature, you shouldn’t worry about that.
 You see, when the chicken is cooked, sometimes the marrow which turns a purplish color will leak out into the meat.
 This is perfectly normal.

 Will I always get sick from eating undercooked chicken?